 TO ALL MEDIA/NEWS EDITORS

-The public and private health sectors, organised labour and business and community- and faith-based formations will join forces in the vaccination drive themed Vooma Vaccination Weekend.
+The public and private health sectors, organised labour and business, and community- and faith-based formations and traditional leaders have joined forces to mobilise communities to take up these additional opportunities.

 Vaccines are safe and easy to receive.
 They protect people against serious illness, hospitalisation and death.
 And when the majority of people in the country are vaccinated, the nation will experience a greater sense of freedom and safety in social interactions and economic activity.

 People wishing to be vaccinated simply need to visit a vaccination centre – without needing an appointment – and present an identity document that will allow them to be registered and vaccinated immediately and free of charge.

 Tyrone Seale, Acting Spokesperson to the President – firstname.lastname@example.org

 ISSUED BY THE PRESIDENCY OF THE REPUBLIC OF SOUTH AFRICA